 A moneyline bet is a wager that is made directly on which of the two opponents will win the game.
 This is perhaps the most popular type of betting in sportsbooks which does not require any special knowledge from the player.

 For nearly every competition, this bet will be offered on the main line.
 Here we will simply bet either on which of the participants will win, or on whether there will be a draw in a match.

-In bets on soccer, hockey or basketball games sportsbooks will usually offer three outcomes and usually list this in the line as 1X2 (these symbols should mean possible outcomes):
+In bets on soccer, hockey or basketball games sportsbooks will usually offer three outcomes and usually list this in the line as 1X2 (these symbols will mean possible outcomes).

 - X – draw

 - 2 or P2 – Second (away) team win

 In some sports, a draw is not necessary (for example, in tennis), and in these lines the sportsbooks will offer a bet on only two outcomes: in this case it will either be the home team or the visitors for the win.

 This line is also offered by sportsbooks in the event that the competition must have a winner (overtime, extra innings, etc).

 Most often, bets on the entire match, taking into account extra time/overtime, are also available in the lines of most sportsbooks.